-Anthropology museums focus on people in society, whether 4,000 years ago in a faraway place, or 100 years ago in your own state.
+Anthropology museums focus on people in society, whether 4,000 years ago in a faraway place or 100 years ago in your own state.
 How did people live back then?
-What were their social customs, and how does that relate to us today?
+What were their social customs, and how do they relate to us today?
 These and more questions can be answered vividly at one of the spectacular museums of anthropology profiled below.

 Our initial pool of 35 university anthropology museums was narrowed to the 15 profiled below.
-We assumed that these museums involve their students in research and administration to a significant extent.
-We rather searched for museums that were public-friendly as evidenced by a diversity of public outreach programs offered at the popular level (informal lectures, family friendly activities, K-12 kids’ programs).
+We assumed that these museums involve their students in research and administration significantly.
+We rather searched for public-friendly museums as evidenced by a diversity of public outreach programs offered at the popular level (informal lectures, family-friendly activities, K 12 kids’ programs).
 Thus to be profiled below, a museum’s website had to specify the kind of public programs it offers.
 We also ranked museums by accessibility (number of days open, admission price, and web communications).
 Lastly, we considered the age of the institution as an indication of its educational experience.
-In the case of a tie in points, we rated the older institution higher.
+In the case of tie-in points, we rated the older institution higher.
 Note: while some anthropology museums do have a significant archaeological component, we choose not to include museums primarily devoted to archaeology.

 15. California State University, Sacramento Anthropology Museum